Cerealkillerway/versionUpdater/README.md

 While working on a project, it happens to have to change the version number in many files before committing.
 This module will automatize the version number updating.

+## UPGRADE WARNING

+This version introduces the **fileType** support (please read below);
+if you are already using a previous version of this module, all your files in your **.versionFilesList.json** will be interpreted as **normal files**.
+To avoid this you can add ":package" next to the name of your json files in your **.versionFilesList.json** or remove and add them again (in this case the fileType will be automatically added as "package" for json files); new **.versionFilesList.json** structure:

+    {
+        "name": "web-app",
+        "currentVersion": "3.12.85",
+        "versionPrefix": "v",
+        "filesList": [
+            "package.json:package",       // package file!
+            "bower.json:package",         // package file!
+            "config/environment.js",
+            "README.md"
+        ]
+    }

 ## How it works